 - Have you traveled independently before?

-- Have you traveled to seriously patriarchal countries before?
+- Have you traveled to particularly patriarchal countries before?
 Common examples would be India, Egypt, and Iran.

-- If traveling solo, have you traveled solo before?
-In “difficult” locations?
-(Meaning, not Southeast Asia or Europe.)
+- If traveling solo, have you traveled solo before in “difficult” countries or regions?
+(Not Southeast Asia or Europe.)

 - Will you be okay if you’re the only girl around for potentially days on end?

 - Are you ready to put in an effort to figure out where to stay or how to get places ahead of time?

 - Are you okay with potentially having a male police escort with you for hours on end?